alf-tool/alf-core/README.md

 * Alf is also an educational tool, that I've written to draw people's attention about the ill-known relational theory (and ill-represented by SQL).
-The tool is largely inspired from TUTORIAL D, the tutorial language of Chris Date and Hugh Darwen in their books, more specifically in The Third Manifesto (TTM).
+The tool is largely inspired from TUTORIAL D, the tutorial language of Chris Date and Hugh Darwen in their books, more specifically in {http://www.thethirdmanifesto.com/ The Third Manifesto (TTM)}.
   However, in itself, the present little tool is only an overview of the relational _algebra_ described there (Alf is neither a relational _database_, nor a relational _language_).
 I hope that some people will be sufficiently